 Now, this episode is where the timeline, as well as the events, get a little bit tricky.
 ‘The Crown’ is based on the life of the monarch and her family, but it is still a drama series.
 This means that some things have to be twisted in order to serve the flow of the story.

-It is true that a documentary depicting the day-to-day life of the royal household was made.
+A documentary depicting the day-to-day life of the royal household was indeed made.
 It is true that it was meant to reignite the interest and passion of the subjects.
-It is also true that Prince Phillip’s mother was Princess Alice, and that they shared a close relationship in her later years.
+It is also true that Prince Phillip’s mother was Princess Alice and that they shared a close relationship in her later years.
 But the events get a little skewed here.

 The documentary was shot over the course of many months, though it might not have seemed like it.
 This episode begins in 1967, and if the continuity stays, the next episode falls somewhere in 1968.
-Since we are not given a proper timestamp, one might be led into believing that all the events in this episode took place in one year.
+Since we are not given a proper timestamp, one might be led to believe that all the events in this episode took place in one year.
 That wouldn’t be true.

 1968-72